Turtini/public-sector-security/README.md

 ## Red Hat Alignment with FedRAMP

-:contentReference[oaicite:1]{index=1} aligns to FedRAMP requirements through a combination of:
+Red Hat aligns with FedRAMP requirements through a combination of managed services, platform security controls, and long-standing alignment with federal security frameworks.

+Rather than asserting blanket authorization, Red Hat’s approach reflects how FedRAMP is implemented in practice:

-- Managed cloud services that maintain FedRAMP authorizations
+- Certain managed OpenShift services maintain FedRAMP authorizations depending on cloud environment and configuration
-- Foundational platforms that are widely approved for use *within* authorized boundaries
+- Foundational platforms such as operating systems and automation tooling are commonly approved for use within FedRAMP-authorized boundaries
-- Strong alignment to NIST 800-53 controls and federal security expectations
+- Platform security controls align closely with NIST SP 800-53 requirements and federal hardening guidance

-This model mirrors how most federal systems are actually built and operated.
+This model enables agencies to inherit controls where appropriate, reuse approved components, and avoid duplicative compliance work while maintaining accountability.

+Key takeaway:
+Red Hat supports FedRAMP-aligned architectures by enabling control inheritance and repeatable security patterns, rather than treating authorization as a one-time or vendor-wide designation.

 ---